Travel

 We stayed at Maison Delano in the 8th arrondissement.
 I did not partner with this hotel in any way, and want to share why it’s so family friendly.
 When booking, I saw that you can receive 50% off a second or connecting room, as well as complimentary breakfast and special welcome gifts for children.
 Margot was given the sweetest little stuffed dog, and everyone was so nice to her.
 The complimentary breakfast was great, and made mornings so easy!

-I would just make sure they don’t have any big events happening during your stay, or request that your room is on the street side of the hotel and not their restaurant.
-There was a wedding on our last night, and at 10:30PM, the music was blaring.
-It’s Paris and a Saturday, so it’s fine, but not ideal with a 5-year-old who needs to go to bed.
-I called the front desk and they were wonderful about it.
-The music was going to go on for at least another hour, so they offered to move us to a room on the other side of the hotel.
+I booked a smaller room, but since I used Amex they upgraded us, which was a nice plus.
+I would make sure the hotel doesn’t have any big events happening during your stay, or request that your room is on the street side of the hotel and not their restaurant side.
+There was a wedding on our last night, and at 10:30PM, the music was so loud — there was no way we could have fallen asleep.
+The party was expected to last until midnight, so the staff offered to move us to a room on the other side of the hotel.
 Given how tired she was and the fact that we had a flight the next day, I took them up on their offer.

 My favorite Paris attractions